 Why does Basal Metabolic Rate matter?

 Our body never stops moving, even when we’re simply lying down or sleeping.
 This is why our body needs energy even when it is at rest.
-This is in order to perform vial functions such as breathing, cell reproduction, digestion, and circulation.
+This is in order to perform vital functions such as breathing, tissue/organ repair, digestion, and circulation.

 Since we are all different, knowing our basal metabolic rate can help us calculate the number of calories that we need to stay healthy.